FNNDSC/pfstate/README.rst

         needed.

         [-v|--verbosity <level>]
         Set the verbosity level.
 "0" typically means no/minimal output.
 Allows for more fine tuned output control as opposed to '--quiet' that effectively silences everything.

 EXAMPLES

 .. code-block:: bash

+    $>pfstate --test '/earthState'      # return a dictionary representation of
+                                        # this node in the internal test data

+    $>pfstate --test 'tree'             # return the raw internal test data

-    pfstate                                                \\
+    $>pfstate  \\
         --msg '
             {  "action": "internalctl",
                 "meta": {